OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - `SecItemCopyMatching`
 - `SecItemDelete`

-Keychain data is protected using a class structure similar to the one used for file encryption.
-Items added to the Keychain are encoded as a binary plist and encrypted using a 128 bit AES per-item key.
+Data stored in the Keychain is protected through a class structure that is similar to the one used for file encryption.
+Items added to the Keychain are encoded as a binary plist and encrypted using a 128 bit AES per-item key in Galois/Counter Mode (GCM).
 Note that larger blobs of data are not meant to be saved directly in the Keychain - that's what the Data Protection API is for.
-Data protection is activated by setting the `kSecAttrAccessible` attribute in the `SecItemAdd` or `SecItemUpdate` call.
-The following Data Protection classes are available:
+Data protection for Keychain items is configured by setting the `kSecAttrAccessible` key in the `SecItemAdd` or `SecItemUpdate` call.
+The following [accessibility values for kSecAttrAccessible](https://developer.apple.com/documentation/security/keychain_services/keychain_items/item_attribute_keys_and_values#1679100 "Accessibility Values for kSecAttrAccessible") can be configured and are the Keychain Data Protection classes:

 - `kSecAttrAccessibleAfterFirstUnlock`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
 - `kSecAttrAccessibleAlways`: The data in the keychain item can always be accessed regardless of whether the device is locked.
 - `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the keychain can only be accessed when the device is unlocked.
 Only available if a passcode is set on the device.
 The data will not be included in an iCloud or iTunes backup.
 - `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the keychain item can always be accessed regardless of whether the device is locked.
 The data will not be included in an iCloud or iTunes backup.
 - `kSecAttrAccessibleWhenUnlocked`: The data in the keychain item can be accessed only while the device is unlocked by the user.
 - `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the keychain item can be accessed only while the device is unlocked by the user.
 The data will not be included in an iCloud or iTunes backup.

-Next to the Data Protection classes, there are `AccessControlFlags` which define with which mechanism one can authenticate to unlock the key(`SecAccessControlCreateFlags`):
+Next to the Data Protection classes, there are `AccessControlFlags` that define with which mechanism a user  can authenticate to unlock the key (`SecAccessControlCreateFlags`):
-- `kSecAccessControlDevicePasscode`: only access the item using a passcode.
+- `kSecAccessControlDevicePasscode`: access the item using a passcode.
-- `kSecAccessControlTouchIDAny` : access the item using one of your fingerprints registered to TouchID.
+- `kSecAccessControlTouchIDAny` : access the item using one of the fingerprints registered to TouchID.
 Adding or removing a fingerprint will not invalidate the item.
-- `kSecAccessControlTouchIDCurrentSet`: access the item using one of your fingerprints registered to TouchID.
+- `kSecAccessControlTouchIDCurrentSet`: access the item using one of the fingerprints registered to TouchID.
 Adding or removing a fingerprint _will_ invalidate the item.
-- `kSecAccessControlUserPresence`: access the item using either one of the registered fingerprint (using TouchID) or fallback to the PassCode.
+- `kSecAccessControlUserPresence`: access the item using either one of the registered fingerprints (using TouchID) or fallback to the PassCode.

 Please note that keys secured by TouchID (using `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: the keychain only holds a token, but not the actual key.
 The key resides in the Secure Enclave.

-Next, from iOS 9 onward, you can do ECC based signing operations in the Secure Enclave.
+From iOS 9 onward, you can do ECC based signing operations in the Secure Enclave.
 In that case the private key as well as the cryptographic operations reside within the Secure Enclave.
-See the remediation chapter for more info on creating the ECC keys. iOS 9 only supports ECC with length of 256 bits.
+See the static analysis section for more info on creating the ECC keys. iOS 9 only supports ECC with length of 256 bits.
 Furthermore, you still need to store the public key in the Keychain, as that cannot be stored in the Secure Enclave.

-Next, you can use the `kSecAttrKeyType` to instruct what type of algorithm you want to use this key with upon creation of the key.
+You can use the `kSecAttrKeyType` to instruct what type of algorithm you want to use this key with upon creation of the key.

 #### Static Analysis